iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 Beware:

-• These methods offer flexibility and are relatively easy to apply.
-However, always download tools from trusted sources to avoid malware.
+• Always download third-party tools from trusted sources to avoid malware.

 Frequently Asked Questions